bevhost/phplib/README.md

 Goto /phplib/autogen.php
-The files are now created in phplib/autogen/ copy the .inc and .ihtml files to the phplib folder and any .pho files you want to document root (public_html).
+The files are now created in phplib/autogen/ copy the .inc and .ihtml files to the phplib folder and any .php files you want to document root (public_html).

 You should now be able to add the .php file to somewhere on the menu in your application.
 You may want to restrict access to just admin to start with.